Dalyan Mediterranean Coast, Turkey Travel Guide

 Available from local shops, popular for exploring flat areas.

-Drive on the right, seatbelts mandatory.
+Drive on the right, seatbelts are required.
 Speed limits enforced.

-Dalyan is a town that encourages walking and cycling, offering pleasant routes and pedestrian-friendly areas.
+Dalyan is a town that encourages walking and cycling, offering pleasant routes and pedestrian-agreeable districts.

 No hop-on-hop-off services.
-Local tour companies offer day trips to surrounding attractions using comfortable coaches or minibuses.
+Local tour companies offer day trips to neighboring attractions using comfortable coaches or minibuses.

 River dolmuş vessels are central.
 Private boat charters widely available for customized river and sea excursions.

 Limited dedicated accessible transport.
-Pre-arranging private accessible transfers with specialized companies is advisable for travelers with specific mobility needs.
+Pre-arranging private accessible transfers with expert companies is advisable for travelers with specific mobility needs.

-Communicate your requirements clearly when booking accommodations or tours, especially for mobility needs.
+Communicate your requirements clearly at the time of reservation accommodations or tours, especially for mobility needs.

 For greater independence, car or motorcycle rentals are available, but be mindful of Turkish driving habits.